mstade/address/README.md

 * PUT
 * REMOVE

+The semantics of these methods are equivalent to the standard [HTTP verbs](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html)

 If the requested resource does not support the specified method a [405](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) error response will be returned.

 ### Adding headers